 CSTB is the French national organisation providing research and innovation, consultancy, testing, training and certification services in the construction industry.
 The mission of the CSTB is to ensure the quality and safety of buildings, and to support innovation.
 The CSTB focuses on four key activities: research and consulting, assessment, certification and dissemination of knowledge.
 Its field of expertise covers construction products, buildings, and their integration into cities.

-We will be joined (online) by partners from across North-West Europe*, including re-use experts Rotor from Belgium, and Bellastock from France, who are deconstructing the 59-storey Montparnasse Tower in Paris.
+The SoR-c team were joined (online) by partners from across North-West Europe*, including re-use experts Rotor from Belgium, and Bellastock from France, who are deconstructing the 59-storey Montparnasse Tower in Paris.

 The School of Re-construction is part of an EU ERDF €4.33million Interreg NWE project entitled, ‘Facilitating the Circulation of Reclaimed Building Elements’ (FCRBE) which runs from 2019 to 2022.
 It will deliver, among others:

 - An online directory of more than 1500 specialised salvage dealers and allied businesses in North-West Europe.